Ask an Expert

 But when it comes to creating eye catching and engaging M&E experiences for the consumer, there are multiple factors facing content creators and video distributors as it relates to the technical architectures for production and distribution.

 Whether producing the latest sitcoms, features or blockbuster films, production environments need to be captured at the highest quality possible in order to deliver crisp content to our screens.
 Netflix, for example, requires that all content is delivered in 4K for master files.
 Additionally, for workflows that are Netflix-approved, you must shoot above 4K resolution.
-Going from 4K to 8K means 4x the data for every frame, and with formats like HDR and dynamic color depth, they end up being even larger file sizes.
+Going from 4K to 8K means 4x the data for every frame, and formats like HDR and dynamic colour depth generate even larger file sizes.

 Like shooting on film where you are limited to however many frames per second your camera can feed through the shutter, RAW digital shooting can’t have frames encumbered by the speed at which hard drives can be written on.
 For example, a camera with a sensor of 8192 x 4608 (16:9 aspect ratio) generates about 136 gigapixels per minute shooting at 60fps.
 If each sample is 16 bits, that is 272GB/min of uncompressed data that needs to be stored, or 4.5GB/s.